On Reeb graphs induced from smooth functions on 3-dimensional closed orientable manifolds with finitely many singular values: Several terminologies and the proof of Theorem

-\ \\ CASE 2 The case where the vertex $p$ is of degree $1$. \\ First, we consider a local fold map from a $3$-dimensional orientable manifold into the plane as presented in FIGURE \ref{fig:5}.
-This indicates the image of the fold map.
-We restrict the map to the preimage of the disc bounded by the dotted circle in FIGURE \ref{fig:5} and set the target space as this disc.
-Moreover, we take the disc as $\{x \in {\mathbb{R}}^2 \mid ||x|| \leq r\}$ for a positive number $r>0$.
-We construct the map so that thick lines intersect at the origin $0 \in {\mathbb{R}}^2$: these lines represent embedded curves consisting of values of the map at singular points whose indices are $1$.
+Thus we have a local fold map from a $3$-dimensional orientable manifold onto $(-a,a) \times (-a,a) \subset {\mathbb{R}}^2$ (by restricting the domain and the target of $F$ to the interiors).
+FIGURE \ref{fig:5} shows the image of the fold map.
+Thick lines intersect at the origin $0 \in {\mathbb{R}}^2$ and these lines represent straight lines containing the origin $0 \in {\mathbb{R}}^2$ consisting of values of the map $F$ at singular points whose indices are $1$.
 If we go in the direction of the arrows in the plane, then the number of connected components of the preimages of regular values increases.

+We restrict the map to the preimage of the disk bounded by the dotted circle in FIGURE \ref{fig:5} and let the target be this disk.
+We take the disk as $\{x \in {\mathbb{R}}^2 \mid ||x|| \leq r\}$ for a (sufficiently small) positive number $r>0$.
+Let the map on the $3$-dimensional manifold ${\bar{M}}_p$ onto the disk denote by $\tilde{F_p}$.

-Such local maps are constructed by considering attachments of $1$-dimensional families of $1$-handles and locally constructing product maps of natural Morse functions with exactly one singular point and identity maps on intervals.
-Note that the preimage of the embedded dotted circle is a closed orientable surface of genus $k$ if the number of connected components of the preimage of a regular value in the first one component in the right is $k>0$ and hereafter we consider this situation.
-Note that in cases where the numbers of the thick lines are $0$ or $1$ (or $k=1$ or $k=2$) or so-called generic cases, see \cite{saeki2} for example.
-The local map in a general case is regarded as a generalization of these maps.
+The restriction of $\tilde{F_p}$ to the preimage of $\{x \in {\mathbb{R}}^2 \mid ||x||= r\}$ is a so-called {\it circle-valued Morse} map and this has exactly $2k$ singular points.
+Their indices are all $1$.
+We can see that the preimage of the embedded dotted circle $\{x \in {\mathbb{R}}^2 \mid ||x||= r\}$ is a closed, connected and orientable surface of genus $k+1$.
+Note also that in cases where the numbers of the thick lines are $0$ or $1$ (or $k=0$ or $k=1$) or so-called generic cases, see \cite{saeki2} for example.
+The local map in a general case is also regarded as a generalization of these maps.